How Much Detail Do Drawings Need for an Accurate Fabrication Estimate?

 When you are researching obtaining a quote from a fabrication company it can be tempting to pick up the phone and expect an answer after rattling off a few numbers.
 This can lead to potential headaches and big trouble down the road for your project.

 The best estimates come from projects where the fabricator and client work together with final drawings.
 These final drawings can help an estimator assess the overall project.
-Think about how many revisions can happen between getting an estimate and a final drawing.
+Think about how many revisions can happen between getting an estimate and your final drawing.
 To keep your cost down AND have a correct budget, it’s essential to have final drawings for an accurate assessment and estimate.

 Timelines and Planning